Disclaimer: This post is full of spoilers. Read on at your own risk.

 This new film also gives the character of Sam Daily, one of very few people in town who is actually helpful to Kipps, a decent reason for assisting Kipps during his stay, instead of being one of the many folks trying to chase the young lawyer away.
 He has good cause, like most others, to believe that the Woman in Black is responsible for the suicides of local children, given that his own son drowned himself at her behest, but his wife (played in rather over-the-top fashion) is apparently possessed by his son’s “lost” spirit.
 Daily is in deliberate denial about the Woman in Black, because to accept her for what she is would mean accepting that his boy isn’t waiting for him in heaven, but trapped in town like the ghosts of all of the other children the Woman in Black has claimed.
 It’s the kind of grim, subtle terror the movie introduces, but doesn’t have any interest in exploring, unfortunately.

 Although this isn’t a “Hollywood” production, strictly speaking, this is ultimately a Hollywood-style modern horror flick.
-It’s more interested in delivering a series of big scares and force-feeding the audience “atmosphere” instead of letting the terror patiently develop as the movie progresses.
+It’s more interested in delivering a series of big scares than letting the terror patiently develop as the movie progresses.
 Again, not inherently a bad thing, and the movie actually delivers some wonderfully conceived moments of horror.
 While I’m a fan of patient, ethereal, psychological horror, I’m also a big fan of intense, unsubtle, visceral horror as well.
-I still think that loud scare chords are an overused tactic, but there’s something wonderful about well-executed, visually and audibly arresting moment of horror.
+I think that loud scare chords are an overused tactic, but there’s something wonderful about a well-executed, visually and audibly arresting moment of horror.
 The 1989 film’s signature moment comes when the Woman in Black visits Kipps in his bedroom while he’s in the midst of a fever dream.
 She comes charging into the scene so suddenly it looks like an editing mistake, and she’s unleashing a bizarre screech that sounds like a hoarse old woman is trying to imitate Godzilla’s roar.
-It’s much scarier than it sounds, I assure you.
+It’s much scarier than I’m making it sound here, I assure you.

 The 2012 film has a call-back to that splendid moment during its climax, with the Woman in Black charging Kipps until her hate-filled face fills the entire screen.
 But the most brilliant and affecting moment in the film for me came when the mud-caked ghost / zombie of a child that drowned in the marsh crawls out of the disgusting muck of its cross-marked grave and comes toward the house it used to call home.
 Kipps witnesses this through the window of an upstairs bedroom, a cheap (but effective) “mirror scare” follows, and then he walks downstairs to find something is trying to open the front door.
 It’s reminiscent of the moment in “The Monkey’s Paw” when the unseen, dead and mangled son tries to come home as his mother has wished.
 It’s an excellent scene that earns the right to milk the horror for all it’s worth.